 I am a 29 year old male and I frequently ejaculate earlier than I would like to, sometimes even before actual sex begins.
 I live a relatively healthy lifestyle and take a multi-vitamin with Vitamin E.

 While looking for things to do to improve my bedroom performance, some articles mentioned that Vitamin E can be a natural way to last longer in bed in higher doses.

 Will taking Vitamin E for premature ejaculation actually work, or is it just a trumped-up claim?

 Vitamin E has been theorized as something that may help with premature ejaculation, even though the research into the idea is limited.

 In a double-blind, placebo-controlled study, 35 subjects were given either 1000-IU vitamin E or a placebo for 28 days.

 No major differences in sexual behavior were reported.

-What we do know is thatvitamin E performs as an antioxidant when introduced to the body.
-And, vitamin E may also be good to encourage blood flow.
+What we do know is that vitamin E performs as an antioxidant when introduced to the body.
+And vitamin E may also be good for encouraging blood flow.

 Because your pelvic muscles do help with ejaculation control, you could say that good vitamin E intake may help with premature ejaculation over the long term, even though specific research into the idea is lacking.